Aguas-da-Amazonia/Above.a.dove/README.md

 Blocking each app one by one with a Firewall app may be time consuming, not to mentions that blocking the main app is often not enough - for example in case of Acrobat Pro on Windows.
 Also if you are installing new versions regularly over the years you would again need to block those too.

-Instead of the above steps a simple, one time central blocking is enough for the lifetime of your computer.
+Instead of the above steps, a simple one time central blocking is enough for the lifetime of your computer.
 Also it's far superior compared to /etc/hosts file blocking, which by the way became almost useless over the years.
 If you want to understand why, then continure reading.

 ## Theory
 there are 2 major category of hosts: